onlyaperitifs/strapi_ubuntu_installer/README.md

 ## Strapi Ubuntu Installer

 This script installs Strapi onto any Ubuntu server.
-Ensure that your domain DNS is setup correctly, and then run the command below.
+Ensure that your domain DNS is setup and has propagated, and then run the command below.

 ```
-wget -O strapi_ubuntu_installer.sh https://raw.githubusercontent.com/onlyaperitifs/strapi_ubuntu_installer/main/install.sh?token=GHSAT0AAAAAACDBZVKQD5MSZN7SYC5LBTTYZDOOLDA && chmod u+x strapi_ubuntu_installer.sh && sh strapi_ubuntu_installer.sh -n <PROJECTFOLDERNAME> -e <EMAIL>
+wget -O strapi_ubuntu_installer.sh https://raw.githubusercontent.com/onlyaperitifs/strapi_ubuntu_installer/main/install.sh && chmod u+x strapi_ubuntu_installer.sh && sh strapi_ubuntu_installer.sh
 ```

-`<PROJECTFOLDERNAME>` being the same as the URL you want to host the Strapi application at, as per your DNS settings.
-For example, `manage.mycool.com`, or whatever you configured it to be.

-`<EMAIL>` is the address that you want to register with Cerbot for HTTPS.
+What you'll be asked to provide:

+- `root domain`: Where you want to point the NGINX reverse proxy
+- `email`: Email address for Certbot notifications